TeleSign/python_telesign/README.rst

 The **TeleSign Enterprise PHP SDK** is a PHP library that provides support for additional REST endpoints.

-You can differentiate between the two easily by the "enterprise" label that you'll find in the documentation.
+You can differentiate between the two easily by the *enterprise* label that you'll find in the documentation.

 Documentation
 -------------